ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

   ![Architecture](images/solution59-vpc-tg-dns-iam/simple.png)
 </p>

 The user is accessing the applications.
 The applications are leveraging some shared microservices.
 The company has separate devops teams that own app1, app2 and shared.
 A networking team focuses on connectivity and network security.
-The devops teams manage Virtual Service Instances, VSIs, to implementing the services they support.
+The devops teams manage Virtual Service Instances, VSIs, used to implement the services they create and support.

-The teams determined the following architecture could meet the isolation and connectivity requirements.
+The teams determined the following architecture could meet their isolation and connectivity requirements.
 Notice that APP1, SHARED, and APP2 are VPCs.
 The single zone and subnet in each VPC can be expanded to a more detailed multi zone implementation over time.

 <p style="text-align: center;">